egXcoder/Study-Repository/database/parts/internals.md

 ### What Happens on UPDATE?
 - It doesn’t modify the row in place. just marks the old one as expired (xmax)
 - It creates a new tuple (new CTID)
+- it add entry in all indexes and mark old index as dead till vacuum later on which mark it as reusable

 T2 update record ..
 T2 xid = 102.. even before commit it will write to heap the below